AckerlyXu/heima/articles/backup/backup-azure-dpm-introduction.md

 - Compressed stream
 - Sparse stream

+>[!NOTE]
->[AZURE.NOTE] From in System Center 2012 DPM with SP1 onwards you can backup up workloads protected by DPM to Azure using Azure Backup.
+> From in System Center 2012 DPM with SP1 onwards you can backup up workloads protected by DPM to Azure using Azure Backup.